Lord Clifden: St. Leger meeting

-In the St. Leger Stakes, John Osborne took the ride on Lord Clifden, after regular jockey George Fordham expressed satisfaction over the colt getting beat in the Grand Prix de Paris (Viscount St Vincent didn't ask him to ride in the Longchamp race).
+In the St. Leger Stakes, John Osborne took the ride on Lord Clifden, after regular jockey George Fordham expressed satisfaction over the colt getting beat in the Grand Prix de Paris (Viscount St Vincent did not ask him to ride in the Longchamp race).
 Lord Clifden was the pre-race favourite at 100/30.
 The field got away on the ninth attempt, with Dr. Syntax leading the field.
 Lord Clifden had another poor start and lost a lot of ground.
-However, after they had gone a short distance Lord Clifden was even further behind, being 100 yards behind the rest of the field.
+However, after they had gone a short distance, Lord Clifden was even further behind, being 100 yards behind the rest of the field.
 It was said any price could be had on him winning with the price of 1200/1 being laid.
-Inside the last mile Lord Clifden began to close rapidly on the other horses, who were still being led by Dr. Syntax.
-As they turned into the home straight he was with the pack and at the one-furlong pole he and Queen Bertha look the lead.
+Inside the last mile, Lord Clifden began to close rapidly on the other horses, who were still being led by Dr. Syntax.
+As they turned into the home straight, he was with the pack, and at the one-furlong pole, he and Queen Bertha look the lead.
 Lord Clifden got the better of the filly and won by half a length.
 Borealis finished in third, three lengths behind Queen Bertha, with Golden Pledge finishing fourth.
 Lord St Vincent, who reportedly won £20,000 in bets on the race, proclaimed that Lord Clifden was "the best horse in the world."
 The cheering of the crowd was said to be "deafening" as his number was raised as the winner.
 One reporter wrote after the race: "The opinion universally expressed was, that the race for the St. Leger was unsurpassed by any spectacle of the kind.
 For half a century to come the story of that contest will be told."
-Two days later he faced four rivals in the Doncaster Stakes over one and a half miles.
+Two days later, he faced four rivals in the Doncaster Stakes over one and a half miles.
 Lord Clifden again raced at the rear of the field until he made his challenge in the straight and winning easily by half a length from Borealis (who was carrying 14 pounds less weight).
 With winnings of £5805, Lord Clifden was second to Macaroni in the leading earners of 1863.
 This helped his sire, Newminster, become champion sire.